 Chat with a local specialist who can help organize your trip.

-Day 5: Paris to Marseille
+Day 5: Train to Marseille, Explore

 The guided tour will take you along the Ginese and Crests roads out to Cape Canaille, known for its views of the bay and the Gardiole mountain range.
 Continue to the ancient fishing port of Cassis and board a boat for a 45-minute ride out to the 3 Calanques, steep-walled coves hiding small harbors and secret beaches.